x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 Like plants are things that move towards more light, dynatropes are things that move towards more options.
 A dynatropism is a motion towards regions in space that provide more possibilities for more effective actions.
 A dynatrope is a thing performing this motion.
+An essential option is energy.
+No energy, no option whatsoever.

 #### That's cool, but do we need this word?

-The phenomenon is real for all we know and thus deserves a name.
-It has come to play an important part in my personal thinking and thus also in the projects I am in involved in, [farmersmanual](https://web.fm) for one and even more so for [Jetpack](https://jetpack.cl).
-There, we are looking hard for appropriate names as part of a larger effort for developing appropriate language to talk about the things that we are making.
-That making even includes the language itself ⥁.
+The phenomenon is real for all practical purposes and deserves a name, of course.
+It has come to play an important part in my personal thinking and thus also in the projects I am in involved in, [farmersmanual](https://web.fm) for one, and even more so for [Jetpack](https://jetpack.cl).
+There, we are constantly searching for appropriate names and language to talk about the things that we are making, including that language itself ⥁.
 #### Just give the definition and be done, OK?

 Dynatropism. from greek dynamis (power)[4] and tropos (a